 - Smaller and less noticeable scars

 It’s also very important that your minimally invasive surgeon strives for cohesion and clear, open communication within his team.
-It’s vital that the team know your specific needs and whether or not minimally invasive surgery is for you.
+It’s vital that the team knows your specific needs and whether or not minimally invasive surgery is for you.
 In addition, you want your heart specialists to exhibit those same characteristics with all your other healthcare providers.

 Make sure you’ve had a recent physical examination, with a complete review of your medical history and blood analysis.
 There is a chance you may have to get your procedure done at a medical center.
 This decision is based on your physicians’ and specialists’ evaluation of your condition.